AdaCore/training_material/courses/comprehensive_rust_training/210_unsafe_rust/02_dereferencing.rst

        */
    }

-.. raw:: html

 ---------
 Details
 ---------

-It is good practice (and required by the Android Rust style guide) to write a comment for each ``unsafe`` block explaining how the code inside it satisfies the safety requirements of the unsafe operations it is doing.
+It is good practice (and required by the Android Rust style guide) to write a comment for each :rust:`unsafe` block explaining how the code inside it satisfies the safety requirements of the unsafe operations it is doing.